 Figure 4: Graphical representation of dynamic rheological properties.
 Variation of Storage (G’) and Loss (G”) Modulii and Phase Angle (δ) with Oscillation Stress.

-Figure 5: Schematics of a silver carp’s gill raker (GR).
-(A) View of gill raker array and palatal folds inside the mouth of the carp (B) Schematic drawing of the gill raker array and Palatal folds (C) Excised gill raker (D) Schematic drawing of the gill raker with salient features (E) Location of the mucus extraction in the gill raker.
+Figure 5: Representative images and schematic drawings of gill rakers (GR).
+(A) View of gill raker array and palatal folds (B) Schematic drawing of the gill raker array and palatal folds (C) Excised gill raker (D) Schematic drawing of the gill raker with salient features (E) Location of the mucus extraction in the gill raker.
 Photo credit: Images 5A and 5C were taken during a dissection performed by Professor L. Patricia Hernandez of the Department of Biological Sciences at The George Washington University.

 Figure 6: Low-torque effects.
-Storage and loss modulus variation for 400 mg/mL, mucus concentration with (A) Frequency sweeps at strain amplitude = 0.01 and (B) Amplitude strain = 1 Hz, ω = 6.28 rad/s.
+Storage and loss modulus variation for 400 mg/mL, mucus concentration with (A) Frequency sweeps at strain amplitude = 0.01 and (B) Amplitude sweeps at oscillation frequency = 1 Hz (or 6.28 rad/s).

 Figure 7: Amplitude sweeps for three concentrations of Silver Carp mucus.
 Tests were completed at f = 1 Hz or ω = 6.28 rad/s (A) Storage and Loss modulus variation for mucus concentration, 100 mg/mL (B) Storage and Loss modulus variation for mucus concentration, 200 mg/mL (C) Storage and Loss modulus variation for GR mucus concentration, 400 mg/mL (D) Phase angle variation for GR mucus concentration, 100 mg/mL (E) Phase angle variation for mucus concentration, 200 mg/mL (F) Phase angle variation for mucus concentration, 400 mg/mL.

 Figure 8: Variation of apparent viscosity (η) and stress (σ) with shear rate (γ) for all three concentrations of fish mucus.
-(A) Apparent viscosity variation with shear rate for mucus concentrations, 400 mg/mL, 200 mg/mL and 100 mg/mL along with regimes of low-torque effects and secondary flow effects marking the criterion for rejecting bad data (B) Stress variation with shear rate for GR mucus concentrations, 400 mg/mL, 200 mg/mL and 100 mg/mL, marking the ‘stress plateaus’ with dashed-lines.
+(A) Apparent viscosity variation with shear rate for mucus concentrations, 400 mg/mL, 200 mg/mL and 100 mg/mL along with regimes of low-torque effects and secondary flow effects (B) Stress variation with shear rate for GR mucus concentrations, 400 mg/mL, 200 mg/mL and 100 mg/mL, marking the ‘stress plateaus’ (or flat region) with dashed-lines.
 Dashed lines represent the average apparent yield stress values for the three GR mucus concentrations.

 Supplementary Figure 1: Three concentrations of silver carp GR mucus.
-From left to right: 400 mg/mL DI water, 200 mg/mL DI water, 100 mg/mL DI water.
+From left to right: 400 mg/mL, 200 mg/mL, 100 mg/mL.
 The initial concentration of 400 mg/mL was chosen with the criteria that once diluted the sample would contain a reasonable amount of fish mucus while also providing a large enough volume to run several tests.
-The two subsequent concentrations were diluted by 50% of the volume.
+The two subsequent concentrations were diluted by 50% DI water by volume.

 Supplementary Figure 2: Launch of rheometer instrument control software.
 This software must be launched only after the machine is turned on.
 Otherwise, the instrument may not be calibrated correctly.

 Supplementary Figure 3: Calibration of instrument.
-Inertial calibration is the only calibration needed for the instrument, but there are several other calibrations used for the geometry.
+Inertial calibration is the only calibration needed for the instrument.
+There are other calibrations performed after the geometry is installed.

 Supplementary Figure 4: Smart swap toggle.
-This was used for enabling or disabling smart swap.
-Smart swap is a rheometer instrument control software feature that automatically detects a geometry once it is placed on the rheometer shaft.
+This option is used for enabling or disabling smart swap.
+Smart swap is a rheometer instrument control software feature that automatically detects a geometry once it is installed on the rheometer shaft.

-Supplementary Figure 5: Measurement Gap Options The “gap” tab options were accessed to set the conditions for zero gap mode and traverse velocity of the measurement head.
+Supplementary Figure 5: Measurement Gap Options The “Gap” tab options were accessed to set the conditions for zero-gap mode and traverse velocity of the measurement head.
 An axial contact force between the geometry and the Peltier plate was set to 1 N to ensure the zero-gap reference, i.e., the contact between cone geometry and the surface of the Peltier plate.
-The measurement head was then made to accurately traverse to the measurement gap of 28 μm between the 40 mm 1˚ cone geometry and the Peltier plate.
+The measurement head was then made to accurately traverse to the measurement gap of 24 μm between the 40 mm 1˚ cone geometry and the Peltier plate.